OSU-BMBL/BMBL-analysis-notebooks/scRNAseq_trajectory_Slingshot/README.md

 # Slingshot Trajectory Analysis for scRNAseq Data

+**Author**: Cankun, Yingjie
+**Date**: Jun 15 2025

-This tutorial provides a step-by-step guide for performing trajectory analysis on single-cell RNA sequencing (scRNAseq) data using the Slingshot package in R.
+This tutorial provides a step-by-step guide for performing trajectory analysis on single-cell RNA sequencing (scRNAseq) data using the Slingshot package in R. This pipeline can be run on OSC Ascend.

 Trajectory analysis is a powerful tool that allows researchers to analyze the developmental progression of cells.
 It is particularly useful in scRNAseq studies for understanding cellular differentiation processes and the progression of cells from one state to another over time.